FMIA: The Good, The Bad and The Trubisky In Weird, Wonderful Week 1 - NBC Sports

 10. I think these are my other thoughts of the week:

 a.
 Happy birthday, Roger Angell.
-The legendary baseball writer for The New Yorker turns 100 on Saturday, and writer Mark Singers journeyed to the party in Brooklin, Maine (pop.: 824), complete with a speech from Maine Gov. Janet Mills celebrating Angell’s life.
+The legendary baseball writer for The New Yorker turns 100 on Saturday, and writer Mark Singers journeyed to the party in Brooklin, Maine (pop.: 824) this summer, complete with a speech from Maine Gov. Janet Mills celebrating Angell’s life.

 b.
 Angell wrote this six years ago, at age 94, after the Giants beat the Royals to win the World Series: